Frequently Asked Questions

 Doesn't winter make it too difficult to hunt there?

 There is no denying that winter in North Dakota can be tough.
-This is why our hunting season runs from mid-September to the week before Christmas.
+This is why our hunting season runs from mid-September to mid-December.
 We encourage our guests arriving in November or later to have four wheel drive - just in case the roads get bad.